xeuc/keep_grinding/README.md

 ## Why using that ?

-1) This is an app to **combat procrastination** by focusing on rewards rather than deadline pressure, (inspired by The Good Place, where rewards are eventually forgotten).
+1) This is an app to **combat procrastination** by focusing on rewards rather than deadline pressure (inspired by The Good Place, where rewards are eventually forgotten).
 2) It also helps **curb impulsive buying** by limiting purchases to points earned through completing a to-do list.

 ## Getting Started